Financial transactions with other EU countries

 If you believe that the rules of Regulation (EC) No 924/2009 have been breached, you should contact the Central Bank in Ireland or the relevant authority in the country where the problem occurred.
 (You can find a list of the national competent authorities (pdf).)

-Alternatively, if your problem appears to be a bank error rather than the incorrect application of the Regulation rules, you may contact the Financial Services Ombudsman in Ireland or the relevant national out-of-court redress body (pdf) and ask them to mediate in the resolution of your dispute.
+Alternatively, if your problem appears to be a bank error rather than the incorrect application of the Regulation rules, you may contact the Financial Services and Pensions Ombudsman in Ireland or the relevant national out-of-court redress body (pdf) and ask them to mediate in the resolution of your dispute.